There are no available registration dates at this time.

 NOTE: This class will be held in a live, online format using the Zoom Platform

-Class meets Wednesdays 1-4pm ET, for eight sessions + One-on-One time with the instructor
+Class meets Wednesdays 1-4pm ET, for eight sessions from Jan 5 to Mar 9.
+NO CLASSES Feb 2 or Feb 9 + One-on-One by appointment

 This course explores the potential of image to take on a new life in the inky world of printmaking where photographic images and transfers are combined with inks in the forms of monoprints, stencils, collagraphs, and other techniques.
 This course will expand your vision and allow you to explore the potential of your imagery within the framework of printmaking.